Emergency Evacuation Guidance and Information

 Residence Hall Fire Drills

-At least two unannounced emergency evacuation exercises are conducted for each on-campus residence hall, fraternity house, and residential apartment building during every school year.
+At least two unannounced emergency evacuation exercises are conducted for each on-campus residence building during every school year.

 Prohibitions on Portable Electric Appliances, Smoking, and Open Flames

-Students are required to read and comply with the Student Code of Conduct, residential handbook, and/or their housing contract, which includes health and safety inspections and all other rules and guidelines for residential buildings.
-Periodic room inspections are performed and include, but are not limited to, a visual examination of electrical cords/power strips, smoke detectors, sprinkler heads, damages, etc. In addition, each room is examined for the presence of prohibited items (e.g., sources of open flame, such as candles; unapproved extension cords; halogen lamps; cooking appliances in non-kitchen areas; lofted furniture) or prohibited activity (e.g., smoking in the room; tampering with life safety equipment; possession of pets).
+Students are required to read and comply with the Student Code of Conduct studentaffairs.pitt.edu/conduct, Residential Handbook, and/or their housing contract, which includes health and safety inspections and all other rules and guidelines for residential buildings.
+Periodic room inspections are performed and include, but are not limited to, a visual examination of electrical cords/power strips, smoke detectors, sprinkler heads, damages, etc. In addition, each room is examined for the presence of prohibited items (e.g., sources of open flame, such as candles; unapproved extension cords; halogen lamps; cooking appliances in non-kitchen areas; lofted furniture, lithium battery powered recreational vehicles (hover boards, skateboards, scooters, motor assisted pedal bicycles, remote controlled vehicles, etc.) or prohibited activity (e.g., smoking in the room; tampering with life safety equipment; possession of pets).
 The inspections also include a general assessment of trash and cleanliness of the room.
-Violations are recorded on room inspection reports and the residence director provides notification of sanctions.
+Violations are recorded on room inspection reports and the resident director provides notification of sanctions.

 Plans for Future Improvements in Fire Safety

 Fire safety officials have increased the number of Web-based fire safety programs to include video links and other forms of social media, such as Twitter.
-Future improvements will consist of continuing collaboration with residence life to develop additional programs, social media strategies, and other methods to increase awareness and help educate students on various aspects of fire safety.
+Future improvements will consist of continuing collaboration with residence life to develop social media strategies and other methods to increase awareness and help educate students on various aspects of fire safety.